Red Lentil Soup with Carrot & Ginger

 An elegant first course in a cup or a hearty satisfying main course in a bowl, you can go either way with this Carrot & Ginger Spiced Red Lentil Soup.

-Red lentils, carrots and ginger are the main players and with a few spices, this red lentil soup is surprisingly flavorful.
-The instructions make it look like it takes long, but this soup is ready to serve in less than 45 minutes.
+Red lentils, carrots and ginger are the main players and with a few spices, this red lentil soup is surprisingly flavorful and this soup is ready to serve in less than 45 minutes.